SinaC/TetriNET/readme.txt

-Connect+Register and Disconnect+Unregister should be merged into one method WPF Client bot: sometimes _handleNextTetriminoEvent is not raised or is forgot WPF Client: save win list locally if server master
+Connect+Register and Disconnect+Unregister should be merged into one method WPF Client bot: sometimes _handleNextTetriminoEvent is not raised or is forgot WPF Client: save win list locally if server master Confusion could be managed client-side
-WPF Client: redefine controls in client options -> not yet saved/loaded in user config Confusion could be managed client-side

 wcf + jquery